edanaher/scry/README.md

 ### Queries

-A scry query consists of a number of components; each can select a set of columns to return, add a condition to be applied to the return set, add an alias to a table, or more than one of the above.
+A scry query consists of a number of components; each can select a set of columns to return, (possibly joined through multiple tables), add a condition to be applied to the return set, add an alias to a table, or more than one of the above.

 In general, tables are chained-together in an object-like style, and all components are merged together into one giant query (helpfully printed before the results.)
 The results are also printed in a tree-like structure (by default, and always for now).
 For example, using the test schema and data defined in test/info.sql:

+The joins are figured out automatically using foreign key constraints; if a table has a foreign key constraint to another table, it's assumed that that's how the two tables should be joined.

 ```
 > authors.name authors.books.title